karlpatrikbergman/docker-images/beatles/README.md

 ***

 ## Mount a host directory as a data volume
 You can also mount a specific directory on the host to a directory in the container.
-To do that run:
+To do that create a directory on the host called "members", and from the same level, run:
 ```shell
 $ docker run -it --name beatles -v ${PWD}/members:/members centos:7
 ```